elephantscale/es-training-new/terraform/Z-Archive/managing-terraform-state.md

 * A single S3 bucket and DynamoDB table can be shared across all your Terraform code

-* You’ll probably only need to do it once per AWS account
+* You'll probably only need to do it once per AWS account

 * After the S3 bucket exists, in the rest of your Terraform code, you can specify the backend configuration right from the start without any extra steps
 ---